Dashan

-Biography

-Education
+Early life and education

 Rowswell was born in 1965 in Ottawa, Ontario, and attended Nepean High School.
 He started learning Chinese in 1979 from a refugee that he worked alongside in a camera store on Bank Street.
 After learning a few words, Rowswell bought books and cassettes teaching the language.

 Rowswell enrolled at the University of Toronto, initially to study philosophy, because his parents preferred that he study abroad in China if he wanted to learn Chinese.
 However, Rowswell switched to formally studying Chinese early on as an undergraduate.
 His original Chinese name, as given by his Canadian Chinese-language teacher, was Lu Shiwei (路士玮) based on his surname Rowswell.
 Upon graduation from the University of Toronto with a Bachelor of Arts in Chinese studies in 1988, Rowswell was easily able to secure an exchange position with a full scholarship at Peking University to continue his Chinese studies.

 Early television appearances

 Rowswell first appeared on Chinese television to co-host an international singing competition later in 1988.
 The producers wanted a foreigner with fluent Mandarin, and selected Rowswell from a field of candidates partly because of his Chinese studies degree from the University of Toronto.
 Afterwards, he was invited to perform a comedic skit on national television during the CCTV New Year's Gala, a variety program broadcast to an estimated audience of 550 million people by the state broadcaster.
 Rowswell portrayed a sassy peasant with a no-nonsense wife during the skit, which was called Ye gui (夜归).
 The name "Dashan" ("big mountain" in Chinese) was the name of his character in the skit, Xu Dashan (许大山).
 The skit propelled him to national stardom overnight because of his fluent Chinese and delivery.

 After the 1989 Tiananmen Square protests and massacre, as many Westerners in China left as sanctions were applied, Dashan decided to stay in China and continue his career on state television.
 In a 2016 interview with The Globe and Mail, he called the decision "the original sin of Dashan", but also theorized that it defined him to his Chinese audience as a true friend in contrast to the fairweather friends who left.

 Due to the abrupt nature of Dashan's rise to fame, he has been called an "accidental celebrity".
-However, his subsequent longevity and continuing prominence in the Chinese media more than two decades later suggest something more substantial.
-Many foreign nationals appear regularly on Chinese television, and foreigners fluent in the Chinese language are no longer a rarity.
-Yet no other foreign national has come close to the level of recognition and popularity in China enjoyed by Dashan.